Welcome

 Perhaps coincidentally, or more likely not, a good number of these songs previously appeared on Edric Connor and the Caribbean's 1952 LP, "Songs from Jamaica", including a mournful version of what would become Belafonte's signature song, "Day O".

 After these recordings hit big in America, mento performers were inevitably influenced by Belafonte's recordings.
 This is especially true when looking at the influence between Belafonte's and Lord Flea's careers.
 Belafonte recorded some of Flea's songs.
-Flea benefited from Belafonte's popularization of Caribbean music and got a record contract with Capital and played a residency in New York City.
+Flea benefited from Belafonte's popularization of Caribbean music and got a record contract with Capitol and played a residency in New York City.

 Even though listening to 1950s mento is of no interest to my parents, I recently made them a CD of Belafonte recordings of mento songs, and they enjoyed every track.
 Belafonte's formula for popularizing Caribbean music is still working five decades later.